What is Nuclear Engineering?: Course Fees 2026, Subjects, Top Colleges, Admissions

-Popular Nuclear Engineering jobs in India are Nuclear Engineer, Nuclear Safety Engineer, Research Analyst, Scientific Engineer, Thermofluids Engineer, etc. Top recruiters are BARC, NPCIL, AERB, Larsen & Toubro, AtkinsRealis, etc. The average Nuclear Engineering salary for freshers is around INR 4 LPA to INR 6 LPA.
+Popular Nuclear Engineering jobs in India are Nuclear Engineer, Nuclear Safety Engineer, Research Analyst, Scientific Engineer, Thermofluids Engineer, etc. Top recruiters are BARC, NPCIL, AERB, Larsen & Toubro, AtkinsRealis, etc. If interested, you can continue reading the article for more details on Nuclear Engineering courses in India.

 Nuclear Engineering Course Details: Highlights

-The Nuclear Engineering course is offered across various levels such as undergraduate, postgraduate and doctorate.
-Listed below are some of the major highlights of the course such as course structure, course level, examination type, average starting salary, top recruiters and top job profiles:
+The Nuclear Engineering course is offered across various levels, such as undergraduate and postgraduate.
+Listed below are some of the major highlights of the course, such as course structure, course level, examination type, average starting salary, top recruiters, and top job profiles.

 |